 Must see: The Musee Memoires 39-45 is a must-see for history buffs and everyone else.
 It is set in a WW2 5-story bunker and retraces the history of war and beautiful testimonies of the time.

 Must eat: Going to Brittany and not eating buckwheat galettes with a bowl (yes, a bowl!) of cider would be a sacrilege!
 There are plenty of good creperies throughout Brittany, but for a lovely setting go to Au Goûter Breton.

-Where to stay: Ferme du Chateau
+Where to stay: Chateau Lignol

 Boasting 300 days of sunshine a year, the Algarve is certainly a destination to check off your bucket list.
 Escape the resorts and head towards the unspoiled coastline that’s well worth writing home about.
 Or perhaps venture inland, where you’ll unearth white-walled market towns, Roman ruins and lush verdant woodland.
 The Algarve’s variation is what sets it apart from the rest.

 Must see: The beach at Odeceixe offers something for kids of various ages.
 Though it’s not the largest beach on the Algarve by a long chalk, it’s actually situated next to the mouth of the river which can make the waters more gentle.